Lectures on error analysis of interpolation on simplicial triangulations without the shape-regularity assumption Part 1: Lagrange interpolation on triangles: Numerical experiments

 To confirm the results obtained, we perform numerical experiments similar to those in \cite{HKK}.
 Let $\Omega := (-1,1)\times(-1,1)$, $f(x,y) := a^2/(a^2 - x^2)^{3/2}$, and $g(x,y) := (a^2 - x^2)^{1/2}$ with $a:=1.1$.
 Then we consider the following Poisson equation: Find $u \in H^1(\Omega)$ such that

 The exact solution of \eqref{test_problem} is $u(x,y) = g(x,y)$ and its graph is a part of the cylinder.
 For a given positive integer $N$ and $\alpha > 1$, we consider the isosceles triangle with base length $h:=2/N$ and height $2/\lfloor 2/h^\alpha\rfloor \approx h^\alpha$, as shown in Figure~\ref{fig3}.
 Let $R$ be the circumradius of the triangle.
 For comparison, we also consider the isosceles triangle with base length $h$ and height $h/2$ for $\alpha=1$.
 We triangulate $\Omega$ with this triangle, as shown in Figure~\ref{fig3}.
 Let $\tau_h$ be the triangulation.
-As usual, the set $S_h$ of piecewise linear functions on $\tau_h$ is defined by
+As usual, the set $S_h$ of piecewise linear functions on $\tau_h$ and its subsets are defined by

-Then, the piecewise linear finite element method for \eqref{test_problem} is defined as follows: Find $u_h \in S_h$ such that
+Then, the piecewise linear finite element method for \eqref{test_problem} is defined as follows: Find $u_h \in S_{hg}$ such that